Guys Getaway: Outdoor Adventures Itinerary

 Gear up for serious fun with a filling breakfast at The Tides Wharf Restaurant & Bar in Bodega Bay (800 Highway 1, Bodega Bay), known as the backdrop for scary scenes in Alfred Hitchcock's horror classic, The Birds.

 Hiking stirs a man’s appetite.
-Grab a great lunch at The Boat House (1445 N. Highway 1, Bodega Bay), where owner Capt.
-Rick Powers’ schooner hauls in seafood straight from the water.
-Then, his cooks craft the catch into buttery Dungeness crab cake sandwiches, meaty fish-n-chips, and breaded clam strips to eat at indoor or outdoor tables overlooking the bay.
+Grab a great lunch at The Boat House (1445 N. Highway 1, Bodega Bay), where owner Captain Rick Powers’ schooner hauls in seafood straight from the water.
+His cooks then craft the catch into buttery Dungeness crab cake sandwiches, meaty fish-n-chips, and breaded clam strips to eat at indoor or outdoor tables overlooking the bay.

 Any visit to Wine Country should include wine.
 Go "wine surfing" at Gourmet au Bay (1412 Bay Flat Road, Bodega Bay), where three tastes are served on a little wooden surfboard, and can be paired with appetizers, soups, seafood, and flatbreads from the wood-fired oven.
 The bar also offers three local beers on tap.

 If roughing it is a little too, well, rough, there are several other possibilities.
-Check in at Bodega Bay Inn (1588 Eastshore Road, Bodega Bay), a small, seven-room inn with an art gallery, gardens filled with sculptures, and a firepit.
+For instance, you could check in at Bodega Bay Inn (1588 Eastshore Road, Bodega Bay), a small, seven-room inn with an art gallery, gardens filled with sculptures, and a firepit.

-Bodega Harbor Inn (1345 Bodega Ave.
-Bodega Bay) on the bluffs overlooking beautiful Bodega harbor offers panoramic views of the bay and headlands; choose from 14 rooms at the inn or rent one of the charming cottages.
+Or there's Bodega Harbor Inn (1345 Bodega Ave.
+Bodega Bay), perched on the bluffs overlooking the harbor and headlands; choose from 14 rooms at the inn or rent one of the charming cottages.
 Or, try Bodega Bay Lodge (see photo), Inn at the Tides, and more Bodega Bay hotels.

 Clean up after being on the boat all afternoon and then catch dinner at Terrapin Creek Café (1580 Eastshore Road, Bodega Bay).
 Don’t let the innocuous shopping center location deter you; once you taste the food, you’ll know why this place has won national acclaim.
 The menu changes frequently to take advantage of the best local and seasonal produce and meats.